 The NordicTrack T 6.5Si probably has the most extras: easy folding, adjustable cushioning, sound system, incline, tablet holder, iFit Coach workouts, etc. So if you are looking for the best cheap treadmill with the most features the T 6.5 Si is going to be at the top.

 The Horizon T101 is one of the best selling treadmills on the market today, and is also the least expensive of all of the top recommendations. it has great cushioning, easy folding capability, speakers, water bottle holder and an Energy Saver mode.
 It’s a well built machine and a great value.

-The ProForm 400i is similar to the NordicTrack entry level treadmills, as both are made by the same company, ICON Fitness.
-It has a nice Power Display, good array of workouts, iFit Coach as well as similar incline capability and cushioning.
+The ProForm City L6 is the most basic of the entry level treadmills, also made by the same company that makes NordicTrack tredmills, ICON Fitness.
+It has a nice Power Display, good array of workouts, iFit, extremely compact design and good cushioning.
 The T 6.5 Si slightly edges this one out however.